-The Destination Tourism Management Plan (DTMP) extends the highly successful partnership between the City of Gold Coast and the tourism industry through Gold Coast Tourism (GCT).
+The Destination Tourism Management Plan (DTMP) extends the highly successful partnership between the City of Gold Coast and the tourism industry through Destination Gold Coast (DGC).
 It is a collaborative approach to ensure the sustainable success of the industry and aggressively capitalise on key opportunities for the city as a world-class tourism destination.

 The DTMP addresses the changing needs of the broader visitor economy in the Gold Coast region.
 It aims to build on a strong foundation which acknowledges the vital demand-side destination marketing undertaken by GCT by aligning the strategies, resources, and efforts of industry and all levels of government towards a set of unified long-term objectives and outcomes.